 The Microsoft Edge web browser blocks Flash Player content by default.
 Flash became click-to-run in Edge upon release of the Windows 10 Creators Update in April 2017.
 If you use Edge on one of 330 million active Windows 10 devices each month, it may be helpful to know how to manage Flash Player in Microsoft Edge.
 This tutorial explains how to enable and disable Flash in Edge, and the meaning of Flash notifications you may encounter.
 Since Edge integrates Flash Player, you won’t ever need to install or update it.
 Flash updates when the web browser itself updates.

 Enable and disable Adobe Flash Player

-In Advanced settings, scroll down to Use Adobe Flash Player.
-To disable Flash, click the toggle to turn Adobe Flash Player to the Off position.
+Under Advanced > Site settings, locate the Adobe Flash section.
+To disable Flash Player, click the toggle to turn Use Adobe Flash Player to the Off position.

 If you ever need to turn Flash Player back on, make sure to reload the web page, or open the link in a new tab, to view the Flash content.

 Notifications and puzzle pieces

 If the glaring gray box wasn’t sufficient enough for you, Edge displays a matching puzzle piece icon in the address bar when it has blocked Adobe Flash content.